So what’s their secret?

 Secret #2: They make every minute count.2 of 11

-It's amazing what you can get done in 30 minutes if you put your mind to it.
+Whether you're on a treadmill or elliptical, are lifting weights or doing something completely different, it's amazing what you can get done in 30 minutes if you put your mind to it.
 "Properly executed HIIT (high intensity interval training) is an efficient way of burning fat and working the body in a short amount of time," Crossley says.

 "With this kind of workout (unlike steady state cardio) you experience the after-burn, which basically means you can keep your metabolism high and burn calories for up to 24 hours after the workout is finished."